muratakdere/se3508-midterm/data/README.txt

-This folder should contain the Flowers dataset, download it from Kaggle and extract it here.
+This folder should contain the Flowers dataset.
+You can download it from the Kaggle link provided in the README file and extract it here.